AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 ### About Women's Sports

-By examining the **SF Q4** sheet from this [spreadsheet], you will recognize that in the **Summer Olympics**, all the countries that participated in **male** sports also participated in **female** sports.
+By examining the **SF Q4** sheet from this [spreadsheet](https://docs.google.com/spreadsheets/d/1lSZlIELjC06nAuX-HEb8zOJN0ER8XVEFwLnD0K88lnY/edit?gid=1419609558#gid=1419609558), you will recognize that in the **Summer Olympics**, all the countries that participated in **male** sports also participated in **female** sports.
 This demonstrates **no difference in national representation** between the two groups.

-However, if you look at the [**WF Q4**] sheet, you’ll find that many countries do not participate in **female sports** in the **Winter** season.
+However, if you look at the [**WF Q4**](https://docs.google.com/spreadsheets/d/1lSZlIELjC06nAuX-HEb8zOJN0ER8XVEFwLnD0K88lnY/edit?gid=901134414#gid=901134414) sheet, you’ll find that many countries do not participate in **female sports** in the **Winter** season.
 While male athletes from **106** countries participated in the Winter, female athletes came from **82** countries only.
 It shows that not all countries participate in **women’s** sports, especially during the **Winter** season.

 Additionally, as seen in the answer to the **6th** question of the analysis, the **Summer Male** Table lists **44** unique sports, while the **Summer Female** Table lists only **35**.
 Similarly, the **Winter Male** Table has **16** unique sports, compared to **14** for the **Winter Female** Table.
 This demonstrates that women have fewer sports than men to participate in, which directly affects their participation rates.
 Therefore, my hypothesis is **correct**.

 ### About Winter Sports

 From the explanation of the previous part, we can clearly understand the reason for the difference in participation rates between the **Summer** and **Winter** Olympics.
 Many countries that participate in **Summer** don’t participate in **Winter** season.
-You can confirm it by looking at the total number of countries listed in every single sheet of this [Spreadsheet].
+You can confirm it by looking at the total number of countries listed in every single sheet of this [Spreadsheet](https://docs.google.com/spreadsheets/d/1lSZlIELjC06nAuX-HEb8zOJN0ER8XVEFwLnD0K88lnY/edit?gid=341606770#gid=341606770).
 Additionally, the Winter Olympics offer significantly fewer sports compared to the Summer Olympics, which likely contributes to the large disparity in participation rates.
 This supports the conclusion that my hypothesis is **correct**.

 # Mixed Events